State of Washington Classified Job Specification

 OR

-An Associate of Arts degree involving major study in accounting, finance, business or public administration, criminal justice, or related field.
+An Associate of Arts degree involving major study in accounting, finance, business or public administration, criminal justice, or related field and one year of experience.

 Class Specification History